mister-lepak/seedly-take-home-challenge/README.md

 Testing is done at the unit testing level

-- Test #1: simple test to see if the page is rendering
+- Test #1: function test to check if the select Featured Answers work as per intended
-- Test #2: function test to check if the select Featured Answers work as per intended
+- Test #2: function test to check if the count of related answers associated to question is correct
+- Test #3: function test to check if the count of related comments associated to answers is correct

 ## Future Improvements